abravalheri/validate-pyproject/CONTRIBUTING.rst

     git commit

    to record your changes in git_.

-   .. todo:: if you are not using pre-commit, please remove the following item:

    Please make sure to see the validation messages from |pre-commit|_ and fix any eventual issues.